Abhiz2411/dsa-with-abhi/README.md

 - Code Solutions
 - Learnings & Mistakes

+## How to compile and run the program
+Since the programs are declared as a package it must be compiled and run in below format
+- compile: javac package_name/file_name.java
+- run: java package_name.file_name

 ## Motivation 🚨
 I'm not the best at DSA (yet), but I'm **becoming better every single day 🔥**.